Litigation and Other Legal Matters

 LITIGATION AND OTHER LEGAL MATTERS

-The Company is named from time to time as a party to lawsuits and other types of legal proceedings and claims in the normal course of its business.
+Other Legal Matters.
+The Company is named from time to time as a party to lawsuits in the normal course of its business.
 Actions filed against the Company include commercial, intellectual property, customer, and labor and employment related claims, including complaints of alleged wrongful termination and potential class action lawsuits regarding alleged violations of federal and state wage and hour and other laws.
-In general, legal proceedings and claims, regardless of their merit, and associated internal investigations (especially those relating to intellectual property or confidential information disputes) are often expensive to prosecute, defend or conduct and may divert management’s attention and other company resources.
+Litigation, in general, and intellectual property and securities litigation in particular, can be expensive and disruptive to normal business operations.
 Moreover, the results of legal proceedings are difficult to predict, and the costs incurred in litigation can be substantial, regardless of outcome.
-The Company believes the amounts provided in its consolidated financial statements are adequate in light of the probable and estimated liabilities.
-However, because such matters are subject to many uncertainties, the ultimate outcomes are not predictable, and there can be no assurances that the actual amounts required to satisfy alleged liabilities from the matters described above will not exceed the amounts reflected in the Company’s consolidated financial statements or will not have a material adverse effect on its results of operations, financial condition or cash flows.
+The Company believes the amounts provided in its condensed consolidated financial statements are adequate in light of the probable and estimated liabilities.
+However, because such matters are subject to many uncertainties, the ultimate outcomes are not predictable, and there can be no assurances that the actual amounts required to satisfy alleged liabilities from the matters described above will not exceed the amounts reflected in the Company's condensed consolidated financial statements or will not have a material adverse effect on its results of operations, financial condition or cash flows.